rhaslund/labguides/vbr-9.5u3/module-08/content.md

 2. [] Expand the **Agent Backup Job Windows** job.
 3. [] Select **PHYSICAL.veeamlab.local**.
 4. [] Click the **Recovery Media** button on the **Backup** ribbon.
 > Important!
 If you receive an error stating that the backup files are locked, it is because you did not wait for the agent backup job to complete.
-The Agent Backup Job Windows job must be in a Stopped status with the last result as Success before continuing - this will take a maximum of 8 minutes.
-Please have some patience.
+The Agent Backup Job Windows job must be in a Stopped status with the last result as Success before continuing to the next lab exercise — this will take a maximum of 8 minutes.

 5. [] Keep the default setting and click the **Next** button on the **Recovery Media** step.
 6. [] Enter folder to create recovery media in: +++C:\\Users\\Administrator.VEEAMINFRA\\Desktop\\VeeamRecoveryMedia.iso+++.